bitloops/bitloops-language/documentation/docs/design-2-code/Troubleshooting-and-Support/contact-support.md

 ### 📧 Email

 Sometimes the easiest is a simple email.
-Feel free to email any one of the founding team members:
+Feel free to email us at [support@bitloops.com](mailto:support@bitloops.com) and one of the founders will respond!
-- vasilis [at] bitloops.com
-- sergio [at] bitloops.com
-- antonis [at] bitloops.com
-- elli [at] bitloops.com
-- giorgos [at] bitloops.com